 - “The love of God and neighbor, the greatest commandment, is expressed in, and the fruit of, Eucharistic worship.” – St. John Paul II

 Who may participate?

-Everyone!
-To help maintain a prayerful environment adults are encouraged to accompany any children in their care.
+Anyone can visit Our Lord.
+To help maintain a prayerful, reverent environment, adults are strongly encouraged to accompany any children in their care.

 When is Eucharistic Adoration available?

 You can always come adore Jesus reserved in the tabernacle while the church is open.
-There are also times available to adore Jesus in the Blessed Sacrament while he is exposed on the altar in a monstrance.
-Please visit the worship schedule page to see the scheduled times for exposition of the Blessed Sacrament for adoration.
+Please email [email protected] for scheduled times for exposition of the Blessed Sacrament for adoration.

-How many people are needed during adoration while the Eucharist is exposed?
+How many Eucharistic Adoration Guardians are needed while the Eucharist is exposed?

 Which hour should I choose?

 You should choose an hour that realistically fits into your schedule.
-The time from 12 AM to 6 AM is the greatest sacrifice for many, but the rewards are even greater.
-We are always looking for volunteers and substitutes for this particular, very quiet, relaxing and precious time before the Lord.
+The time from 12 AM to 6 AM is the greatest sacrifice for many, but the rewards are even greater as God knows this.
+We are always looking for Adoration Guardians and substitutes for these quieter times.

 What do I do at Eucharistic Adoration?
 Here are some suggestions: